pforret/blog.splashing/_topic/city/madrid.md

 ---
 # Madrid

 Madrid  is the capital and most populous city of Spain.
 The city has almost 3.4 million inhabitants and a metropolitan area population of approximately 6.7  million.
-It is the second-largest city in the European Union, surpassed only by Berlin in its administrative limits, and its monocentric metropolitan area is the second-largest in the EU, surpassed only by Paris.
+It is the second-largest city in the European Union, and its monocentric metropolitan area is the  second-largest in the EU.
 The municipality covers 604.3 km2  geographical area.Madrid lies on the River Manzanares in the  central part of the Iberian Peninsula.
 Capital city of both Spain  and the surrounding autonomous community of Madrid, it is also the  political, economic and cultural centre of the country.
-The city is situated on an elevated plain about 300 kilometres  from the closest seaside location.

 ## Unsplash photos